Low Down on Neem Oil For Plants

 Always Test First

-I always check first, just to be sure.
-No issues yet, but I will not chance using the product on a new plant without testing it first.
+- Spot test plants, just to be sure.
+Don’t chance using the product on a new plant without testing it first.

 Neem Oil Recipe

 - 100% pure cold-pressed Neem oil ( 2 Tablespoons)

 - Dish Soap (1 Tablespoon)

 Spray during early morning hours or during the coolest part of the day.
 Neem oil can heat up in the hot sun and burn plants.
 It is best used during the coolest portion of the day.